null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/sinclair_n_corp.png)
 ![](charts/sinclair_n_corp_prime.png)

 As the first identity with minus coins, N Sinclair has a unique playstyle.
 Each time a coin is destroyed in a clash, it is treated as a tails roll for the remaining sub-clashes, giving him unprecedentedly high min-rolls, which translates to extremely stable clashes.
 A similar logic applies to his damage rolls— any unrolled remaining coins are treated as tails rolls, giving each of his skills a first hit with decent guaranteed power.
 This frontloaded damage spread also opens up new ways to play around stagger thresholds.
 Additionally, being oriented around negative sanity opens up tech associated with corrosion tempo.
 He can play defends to prevent corrosion when anticipating high sanity drops, and well-timed corrosion allows him to act during staggers.
 This micro becomes far easier to control when given multiple actions.
 His kit effects also serve him well.
+Since this does not seem to be public knowledge, it is worth mentioning that the indiscriminate egos that appear during corrosion may have different targets, and can be previewed.

 Despite this, maximizing his kit is impractical.
 He will effectively never maintain the consistency of units that take advantage of max sanity's 95% heads rate.
 Additionally, he works relatively poorly in a team.
 If corrosion tempo is prioritized, indiscriminate targeting may hit allies, and skipping ego in favour of panic invokes a heavy opportunity cost.
 Attempting to keep him at a desirable negative sanity threshold may be difficult without enough actions, and giving up on sanity management to play him at max will massively reduce his consistency.
 His abnormally low defense might be considered a downside, but he has a strangely high health pool to offset it.